IhainLala/mulesoft-demo-flights-customers-app/README.md

 ## Conclusion <a name="conclusion"></a>

 ## Contribution  <a name="contribution"></a>
-If you have some suggestions, please send an email to :
+If you have any suggestions, please send an email to : lalaihaina@gmail.com

 Thank you for reading and have fun with this wonderful word of code versioning control and continuous integration. :smile: